 Even as first-time founders, Vanessa and I had to follow our own truth here - in our gut, we believed that with so many folks stuck at home indefinitely, many are rediscovering the joy around cooking (remember the sourdough starters and scallion growing that dominated our IG feeds?).
 We found an internal conviction in a belief that Omsom may actually be more relevant now than ever.
 So we decided to move forward, despite the many challenges and unknowns, giving people something exciting in these uncertain times—to literally spice up their pantry!

-Launching during a pandemic required some changes and compromises.
+Launching in 2020 required some changes and compromises.
 For example, we scrapped our plans for any in-person community events like influencer dinners and pop-up showcases.
 We also got creative when it came to building this organic movement purely online, which required a serious re-jigger of strategy and marketing spend.
 In terms of the supply chain, we ran into obstacles like delays in the delivery of our packaging and ingredients.
 The hardest part was that we couldn’t be present for one of our production runs that took place amidst shelter-in-place.
 We had to get really innovative around overseeing the run.
-Vanessa ended up facetiming throughout production with the plant manager and overnighting samples to ensure it met our standards.
+Vanessa ended up video-chatting throughout production with the plant manager and overnighting samples to ensure it met our standards.

-While the pandemic forced Omsom to return to a bootstrapped, scrappy mentality, it also reminded us what we’re good at and who we stand for—that’s building with heart for a community that has long been underserved.
+2020 reminded us what we’re good at and who we stand for—that’s building with heart for a community that has long been underserved.

 Do you think 2020 has changed the way people cook and eat at home?